Insights from Security Leaders at RSA 2020

 “The best training is in-the-moment training,” Kirkland emphasized.
 “While some training is done for compliance, the unexpected phishing emails deliver real learning moments”.

 Key insights from this panel have clearly shown a shift in approach across all industries.
 Security leaders no longer settle for compliance-centric training, or annual training events.
 In order to change employee behavior, corporations need to build strong, positive cultures that leverage employees’ readiness from any department and level for the critical role of keeping the organization safe.
-Only continuous training that involves all employees year-round, trains them in real-time and offers an adaptive & engaging methodology can change employee behavior towards cyber attacks and build sustainable resilience.
+Only continuous cyber security awareness training that involves all employees year-round, trains them in real-time and offers an adaptive & engaging methodology can change employee behavior towards cyber attacks and build sustainable resilience.